 The energy dependence of $\Gamma$ can be approximated by:

 where $\Gamma_R$ is an experimental width of the resonance, and $P_\ell$ is the barrier penetrability given by the standard $R$-matrix expression \cite{Lane1958}:

 where $F$ and $G$ are Coulomb regular and irregular wave functions, $\ell$ is the angular momentum of the emitted particle, and $R_C=1.57{\text A}^{1/3}$ is the Coulomb radius~\cite{Wilkinson1962}.
-If the continuum space of SMEC contains the particle's decay channel, the energy dependence of resonance width can also be calculated using the imaginary part of the complex-energy solution ${\cal E}(E)$ of the SMEC effective Hamiltonian:
+If the continuum space of SMEC contains the particle's decay channel, the energy dependence of resonance width is calculated using the imaginary part of the complex-energy solution ${\cal E}(E)$ of the SMEC effective Hamiltonian:

 In our calculation of $b_{\rm r}(\beta^-\alpha)$, we use Eq.~(\ref{phasesp}) to calculate the contribution of the $3/2^+_2$ and $3/2^+_3$ resonances.
 As the discussed $3/2^+$ resonances in $^{11}$B $\alpha$-decay to low-energy negative parity states of $^7\text{Li}$, we take $\ell=1$ in Eq.~(\ref{penetr}).